bravechou2009/ubuntu-ceph-build-docs/README.rst

       ubuntu-ceph-build-docs

-If all goes well, the documentation will be built inside the :code:`doc/output/html/` directory and the script will output a :code:`file://` URI that you can paste into your browser to view the documentation.
+If all goes well, the documentation will be built inside the :code:`build-doc/output/html/` directory and the script will output a :code:`file://` URI that you can paste into your browser to view the documentation.
+Alternatively, you can start a simple webserver in that directory using a command like this:

+    $ cd build-doc/output/html/
+    $ python -m SimpleHTTPServer 5000

+And then point your browser at `http://localhost:5000`.

 Tips
 ====